JSydll/emx-base-stack/Readme.md

 ssh -p 2222 root@localhost
 ```

+Note that `ssh` uses lower case `-p` while `scp` upper case `-P` to set the port.

-Then, you can inspect the build result, test new applications or install updates.
+With this, you can inspect the build result, test new applications or install updates.

 ## Contribution